FeU-aKlos/pytorch-layers/README.md

 ```

 ## ConvGRU
-The implementaion is based on [this research paper.](https://arxiv.org/pdf/1511.06432v4.pdf).
+The implementaion of the fully gated ConvGRU version is based on [this research paper](https://arxiv.org/pdf/1511.06432v4.pdf) and Type 2 Version is based on [this research paper](https://arxiv.org/pdf/1701.05923.pdf).
 The implementation is thought for image classification tasks and is similar to the implementation of the Recurrent Convolution and ConvLSTM.
 Instead of feeding new samples of a time sequence into the ConvGRU, we feed the initial sample.
 The forward input is assumed to has the following formating: B,C,W,H. In the current implementation, only kernels with uneven size are possible.
 Each convolution is followed by a dedicated batch normalization layer.
 For that reason, the bias is omitted.
 The weights are initialized with *xavier_uniform*.
 The implementation details can be obtained by the file *convgru.py*, and class *ConvGRU*.

 The class can be used as follows: